-Let's talk Date:

 Milk is not the only thing we get from cows.
 What else do we get from cows?
-Share your list wi th the class.
+Share your list with the class.

-In each frame, draw a product that is made Write the name of the product below each e from milk.
+Let's do In each frame, draw a product that is made from milk.
+Write the name of the product below each picture you draw.

-Teacher: Sign: Date:

-59